 When asked, 72% of people say that they judge a company on their business card.

 They are such an integral part of our day-to-day activities that many people don’t think much about them beyond their initial design.
-However, there are a few tricks of the trade – some rules about etiquette – when it comes to giving and receiving premium […]
+Business cards continue to be a powerful and affordable marketing tool that will get people to remember you and your business.

-However, there are a few tricks of the trade – some rules about etiquette – when it comes to giving and receiving premium business cards because it doesn’t matter how well you are dressed or how many conferences you attend if you can’t do this properly.
+However, there are a few tricks of the trade – some rules about etiquette – when it comes to giving and receiving a premium business card.
+It doesn’t matter how well you are dressed or how many conferences you attend if you can’t do this properly.

 Don’t Run Out

-Keep your Business Card Updated
+Keep Them Updated

-Keep Your Business Cards in a Card Case
+Keep them in a Card Case

 Make a Comment